Tetrahemihexahedron: Construction and properties

-A tetrahemihexahedron can be constructed from the skeleton of a regular octahedron with three square planes as its diagonal.
-Furthermore, add four equilateral triangle faces but without two of them meeting along the edge of an octahedron.
+A tetrahemihexahedron can be constructed from the skeleton of a regular octahedron with three square planes as its diagonals.
+Furthermore, add four equilateral triangle faces, but without two of them meeting along the edge of an octahedron.
 Another similar construction of the tetrahemihexahedron is by faceting of an octahedron; this means that it removes alternate triangular faces of an octahedron, leaving three squares that again as the diagonal.
 Because of these constructions, it has tetrahedral symmetry $\mathrm{T}_\mathrm{d}$.
 The tetrahemihexahedron is a uniform polyhedron, because of having regular polygonal faces and vertex-transitive—any vertex can be mapped isometrically onto another.
 Since the faces are intersecting each other, the tetrahemihexahedron is a nonconvex uniform polyhedron indexed as $U_{04}$.

-A tetrahemihexahedron has six vertices, twelve edges, and seven faces (that is four equilateral triangles and three squares), resulting in the Euler characteristic being one.
+A tetrahemihexahedron has six vertices, twelve edges, and seven faces (that is, four equilateral triangles and three squares), resulting in the Euler characteristic being one.
 Its vertex figure may be represented as the antiparallelogram, a type of self-crossed quadrilateral.
 It is 2-covered by the cuboctahedron, meaning that it has the same abstract vertex figure as a cuboctahedron wherein each vertex is surrounded by two triangles and two squares alternatingly, denoted as $3.4.3.4$, and double the vertices, edges, and faces.
 It has the same topology as the abstract polyhedron, the hemi-cuboctahedron.

 The tetrahemihexahedron is a non-orientable surface.
 It is projective polyhedron, yielding a representation of the real projective plane very similar to the Roman surface.

 The tetrahemihexahedron may also be constructed as a crossed triangular cuploid.
 All cuploids and their duals are topologically projective planes.